vick3445/Quiz-App-Android/README.md

 Final-Quiz-App-Udacity

-This is a simple quiz app created in completion of the ALC 7 days of code challenge
+This is a simple quiz app created in completion of the ALC 7 days of code challenge.

 #HOW TO USE THE APP